I have a confession to make.

 My recipe rut looks like this: bean burrits, tofu cubes and homemade fries, Izaac’s yummy tofu-veggie soup, tempeh reubens, and Pete’s pasta.
 That’s a fairly typical week.

-Recently though, I bought Colleen Patrick Goudreau’s cookbook called The Vegan Table.
+Recently though, I bought Colleen Patrick Goudreau’s cookbook called The Vegan Table: 200 Unforgettable Recipes for Entertaining Every Guest at Every Occasion.
 She has some amazing recipes in there that vegan and non-vegans would love.

 Some of our faves from her cookbook are the Chili, the Cornmeal Crusted Tofu which is as close as we’ll come to fish and chips, Garlic and Greens soup, and her Polenta Hearts.
 The Vegan Table is loaded with yummy recipes.